 Assembly Bill 611 proposes to amend the current law regarding per pupil aid for school districts in Wisconsin.
 The bill seeks to repeal and recreate the existing statute 115.437 (2) (b), which currently establishes that per pupil aid is calculated based on a three-year average of student enrollment and a fixed per pupil amount of $742 for the 2025-26 school year.
-Under the new provisions, starting in the 2026-27 school year, the per pupil amount will be determined by taking the previous year's per pupil amount and adding any increase in the per pupil amount paid to private schools participating in the Milwaukee Parental Choice Program for high school students.
+Under the new provisions, starting in the 2026-27 school year, the per pupil amount will be determined by adding the previous year's per pupil amount to any increase in the per pupil amount paid to private schools participating in the Milwaukee Parental Choice Program for high school students.

 Statutes affected: